usnistgov/dimspec/README.md

 - [DIMSpec Quick Guide - Importing Data](https://pages.nist.gov/dimspec/docs/quick_import.pdf)
 - [File Conversion using msconvert](https://pages.nist.gov/dimspec/docs/file_convert.pdf)

-In addition, a series of video tutorials will also be made available in the near future.
+In addition, a series of [short video tutorials](https://www.nist.gov/programs-projects/and-polyfluoroalkyl-substances-pfas/research/reference-data-and-tools/dimspec) are available discussing certain topics.

-- Download and installation (not yet available)
+- Download and installation
+- mzML conversion of instrument data files
 - Import files and process on MSMatch
-  - Waters Instruments (not yet available)
-  - All Other Instruments (not yet available)
-- Library searching and data mining (not yet available)
+- Library searching and data mining
-- Fragmenation searching and data mining (not yet available)
+- Fragmenation searching and data mining
-- mzmine conversion (not yet available)

 ## Links

 Several links can provide additional contextual information about this project.
 If any of the resource links below are broken, <a href="mailto:pfas@nist.gov?subject=DIMSpec%20Documentation%20Unavailable">please report them</a> so we may address it.
+The user guide is also available in running DIMSpec sessions using the `user_guide()` function which will load a local version of the user guide if the web version is unavailable or your computer is offline.

 - [PFAS Program at the US National Institute of Standards and Technology](https://www.nist.gov/programs-projects/and-polyfluoroalkyl-substances-pfas)
 - [DoD SERDP Progam Project ER20-1056](https://www.serdp-estcp.org/projects/details/a0bb4198-02cd-44b9-9e73-9ef916e7f7e0/er20-1056-project-overview#:~:text=ER20-1056%20Objective%20The%20use%20of%20spectral%20libraries%20is,per-%20and%20polyfluoroalkyl%20substances%20%28PFAS%29%20in%20environmental%20samples.)